HenrySeed/HenrySeed/README.md

 During the week I'm an algorithm engineer at [Amy.app](https://amy.app).
 I specialise in using Expression Trees and tree based algorithms to build parts of our smart maths-tutoring system.

 Outside of work, I love making my life easier with well-designed, JS driven tools.
 Mostly built in ReactJS, these are either for fun, or self-teaching purposes.
+Im also a sucker for some good CLI tools.
 Enjoy! &nbsp;🎉

 <a href="https://www.linkedin.com/in/seed/" target="_blank"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>